-As we emerge from the pandemic, we, as a collective, are having many “first time in a over a year experiences.”
-I had my first hair cut in over a year just a month ago.
-I could initially feel my body brace, holding my breath and tension in my muscles, as I walked into my hair dressers.
+As we emerge from the pandemic, we, as a collective, are having many “first-time-in-a-over-a-year experiences.”
+I had my first haircut in over a year just a month ago.
+Initially, I could feel my body brace, holding my breath and tension in my muscles, as I walked into my hairdressers.
 I could hear myself thinking, “Am I sure this is safe?
 Am I taking too much of a risk?
 Maybe I can wait a few more months before I get a haircut?”
 And then, my no-nonsense voice said, “Come on, Nesrin.
 You have cut your own hair.
-And quiet frankly, I am glad you are a physician and not a hair dresser.
+And quite frankly, I am glad you are a physician and not a hairdresser.
 Go see Maddie and let her do her wonderful magic with your hair!”

-My nervous system moved from the chronic stress of the pandemic with the fight, flight or freeze stance to feeling connected and able to let go of bracing myself.
-My nervous system had been operating from the stance of danger and life threat, seeking protecting over connection, to survive the pandemic.
+My nervous system moved from the chronic stress of the pandemic with the fight, flight, or freeze stance to feeling connected and able to let go of bracing myself.
+My nervous system had been operating from the stance of danger and life threat, seeking protection over connection, to survive the pandemic.
 Where did my nervous system move to?
-It moved to the social engagement system, where we feel safe enough to connect to one another, with our bodies feeling calmer with less tension, being able to hear and see each other’s voices and see each other’s faces, real time, without a screen between us!
+It moved to the social engagement system, where we feel safe enough to connect to one another, with our bodies feeling calmer with less tension, being able to hear and see each other’s voices and see each other’s faces, in real time, without a screen between us!

 My First Yoga Class in Person In Over A Year!

 Again, my no-nonsense voice spoke to me, “Come on Nesrin, we have talked about this.
 You gotta start somewhere.
 You can keep avoiding going back in person forever and come up with more excuses.
-You are vaccinated.
+After all, you are vaccinated.
 The studio is taking the appropriate precautions.
 What else do you need to be able to go in person?
 This is your fear talking, which I totally get.
-It didn’t feel safe to go anywhere over the past year, but things are changing, you gotta ease into this, just one step at a time, at least show up to the yoga class and then decide from there if you will actually take the class.”
+It didn’t feel safe to go anywhere over the past year.
+But things are changing, you gotta ease into this, just one step at a time, at least show up to the yoga class and then decide from there if you will actually take the class.”
 Surely, I could show up to the class and say hi to my wonderful yoga teacher, Bob.
-I hadn’t seen Bob in over year and only took classes with him online instead.
+I hadn’t seen Bob in over a year and only took classes with him online.